 “… constantly moving across the strings.
 By placing the notes on alternating strings, each note is free to ring on and over the previous notes, thus creating a bell-like effect.”

-This is part of my new project to write harmonized scale exercises for high G ukulele campanella style.
-Below is an extract from my Ukulele Exercises books.
+This is part of my new project to write harmonized scale exercises for high G ukulele campanella style (see new blog post).